Ahmid/TwitterFeedMonitor/README.md

 # TwitterFeedMonitor
 This App monitors the entities (person names, place names, etc..) being mentioned in a Twitter feed and output a real-time tag cloud of the entity names being mentioned in the feed.
+Mainly the app uses Node.js for twitter streaming, Python NER service for Named Entity Recognition and outputs the result to ad Kibana dashboard.

 ## Getting Started
 The app is composed of three main nodes:
-- **Client** : Acts as the Twitter client that streams the feed and sends each tweet to the named entity recognizer (NER) service.
+- **Client** (Node JS) : Acts as the Twitter client that streams the feed and sends each tweet to the named entity recognizer (NER) service.
-- **NER Service** : Acts as the NER service that receives an API request to analyze a tweet and sends the tweet information to the report engine along with the detected entities.
+- **NER Service** (Python): Acts as the NER service that receives an API request to analyze a tweet and sends the tweet information to the report engine along with the detected entities.
-- **Report Engine** : Acts as the report engine that receives a list of tweets + entities and displays a tag cloud visualization that updates in real-time.
+- **Report Engine** (Elastic search + Kibana): Acts as the report engine that receives a list of tweets + entities and displays a tag cloud visualization that updates in real-time.

 This will be implemented inside **Docker** containers and orchestrated by **Kuberentes** using **Google Cloud Platform**.